corda/corda-runtime-os/tools/plugins/virtual-node/README.md

 # Virtual Node CLI Plugin

 Uploads and replaces a previously stored CPI record.
-Any sandboxes running an overwritten version of CPI will be purged and optionally vault data for the affected Virtual Nodes wiped out.
+The plugin purges any sandboxes running an overwritten version of a CPI and optionally vault data for the affected Virtual Nodes wiped out.

 ## commands